top of page

 2. Zoom in to a crater or area of interest (AOI).

-4. A new layer is added to your layers manager.
-Click on the Crater Counting layer to see/adjust settings.
+A new layer is added to the Layers panel.

-6. Double click on "Crater Counting" layer in the layer manager.
-A "Crater Counting Options window opens.
-Click the row showing your circle data . (turns gray).
+5. Double click on the "Crater Counting" layer in the layer manager.
+In the "Crater Counting Options" window, click the row showing your circle data . (turns gray).
 At the bottom of the window, click "Open Profile Viewer".
-The profiles are draw from the center out (RADIALS).
-To chart from edge to edge (DIAMETERS) change the line type drop down menu choice.
-Other custom options are there also.
-See Options and video tutorial below for more options.
-For example to clear the circle shading, click on "Display", and uncheck "fill craters).
+The chart shows elevation profiles from the center out (RADIALS).
+To chart from edge to edge (DIAMETERS) click the "line type" then click "DIAMETERS".
+Other custom options are available including data sheets about your craters.

-2. Recommended Numeric Source: "HRSC MOLA Blended DEM 200mv2" This is a higher resolution graph.
+Note: Recommended higher resolution Numeric Source: "HRSC MOLA Blended DEM 200mv2".

 bottom of page